zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_function_arm_template/_index.md

     > **NOTE: Since Azure Arc-enabled app services is [currently in preview](https://docs.microsoft.com/azure/app-service/overview-arc-integration#public-preview-limitations), deployment regions availability is limited to East US and West Europe.**

 - Once Azure resources has been provisioned, you will be able to see it in Azure portal.
-At this point, the resource group should have **8 various Azure resources** deployed.

     ![Screenshot showing the ARM template deployment completed](./01.png)